da99/boxomojo/README.md

     #!!!
       This is a comment.
       This does not place anything on the stack.
-      Anything between the pair of "***" is dropped.
+      Anything between the pair of "#!!!/!!!" is dropped during parsing.
     !!!

     #!
 This is also another comment.
-It ends
-    #! at the end of the line.
+    #!
+It ends at the end of the line.
+    #!
+It gets dropped during parsing, just like #!!! !!!
     #!
 Note the space: "#!_Note_the_space"

     #!
 Calculation